-- b.
-It is up to each school to determine how those leadership bodies and individuals communicate and coordinate their work. - G. Instructional Councils: Connection to Budgeting - 1.
+- G. Instructional Councils: Connection to School Committees and Other School Structures - 1.
+All school committees, task forces and work groups will communicate directly with or through the Instructional Council in order to coordinate planning and implementation of their work.
+It is recommended that committees follow protocols similar to those for the Instructional Council. - 2.
+Connection to Teacher Leadership Positions - a.
+It is essential that a purposeful connection between various teacher leadership positions (e.g. department chairs, team leaders, study group leaders, etc.) and the Instructional Council be created and maintained. - b.
+It is up to each school to determine how those leadership bodies and individuals communicate and coordinate their work. - H. Instructional Councils: Connection to Budgeting - 1.
 School budgets are open and public documents.
 It is the responsibility of the Instructional Council to work in collaboration with the staff to set priorities for discretionary funds in the school's budget and in developing and overseeing the implementation of a budget that places resources where they will effectively support the school's goals. - 2.
 Training in Budgeting may be requested of the District and the Federation for Instructional Councils.